 Step 5: Wipe over the big hole with the peroxide-dipped cotton tip

 Wipe over the side holes too.
 This softens the earwax lodged in the mesh.

-Step 6: Gently heat with the hairdryer to liquify the wax
+Step 6: Gently heat with the hairdryer to liquefy the wax

-Now, this is where is gets a bit weird, but bear with us.
+Now, this is where it gets a bit weird but bear with us.